Estadio Gran Parque Central

-The Estadio Gran Parque Central is the stadium of Club Nacional de Football.
-It is located in Montevideo, Uruguay, near Nacional headquarters (exactly between the streets Carlos Anaya, Jaime Cibils, General Urquiza and Comandante Braga), in the La Blanqueada neighbourhood.
+The Estadio Gran Parque Central is the stadium of Club Nacional de Football located in Montevideo, Uruguay, near Nacional headquarters (between the streets Carlos Anaya, Jaime Cibils, General Urquiza and Comandante Braga), in the La Blanqueada neighbourhood.

 Due to various factors, it is considered a historical stadium.
 Built in 1900, it is the oldest current stadium in America and the fifteenth in the world.
-But it mainly stands out for having hosted the 1930 FIFA World Cup, playing one of the first two matches in the history of the competition, when on 13 July 1930 United States defeated Belgium 3–0 in Group D. FIFA remembered this fact when in 2005 a delegation headed by its president, Joseph Blatter, came to visit the reforms and placed a commemorative plaque at the stadium.
+But it mainly stands out for having hosted the 1930 FIFA World Cup opening match, one of the first two matches in the history of the competition, when on 13 July 1930 United States defeated Belgium 3–0 in Group D. FIFA remembered this fact when in 2005 a delegation headed by its president, Joseph Blatter, came to visit the reforms and placed a commemorative plaque at the stadium.
 This historical fact was remembered by FIFA on two occasions: 1987 and 2005.

 In addition, the stadium was also the venue for the Uruguay national team, both in soccer and in other disciplines.
 Since its creation and until 1930, it was the main sports arena in Uruguay, so until the inauguration of the Centenario Stadium, the Uruguayan team officiated as a local in the Gran Parque Central.
 It was also the venue for other important international tournaments, like the 1923 and 1924 South American Championships (current Copa América), the 2015 South American U-20 Championship or the 2021 Women's Copa Libertadores final.

 Together with the Centenario Stadium, it is the Uruguayan stadium with the best artificial light, after a reform carried out in 2021.
 It is also, after the Centenario, the stadium in which the Uruguayan soccer team has played more official matches.
 In addition, on 31 October 2018, it was the stadium to register the highest ticket sales for a stadium in Uruguay without being the Centenario, selling the 34,000 tickets available.

-Since the end of 2012, Nacional promotes the inclusion of the Gran Parque Central as the second stadium of the Montevideo headquarters for Uruguay's candidacy with a view to the realization of a world future in 2030.
-The argument that will be presented for FIFA to approve the tricolor request It will be the history of the sports scene as the first World Cup stadium.